ngcolombia/medellin/CHECKLISTS.md

 - **🎤 Get a wearable microphone:** Having your speaker write code and hold the microphone at the same time is tricky.
 Do your best to get a microphone that can be wore.
 - **🕴 Get enough chairs:** Make sure you have plenty of chairs, you don't want to have people standing during your event.
 - **🍪 Have a place for the snacks:** You will need a table, a few garbage cans and enough space for people to spare.
-- **🔌 Power outlets:** Make sure there are enough power near the stage, otherwise get an extension to be able to plug the presenter's laptop.
+- **🔌 Power outlets:** Make sure there are enough power outlets near the stage, otherwise get an extension to be able to plug the presenter's laptop.
 - **📺 Projection ports:** Ask your speaker about technical requirements, hopefully VGA and HDMI should be enough, otherwise find a way to get the proper converter.

 ### Talks